Greginkansas/-openhab-openhab1wiki/Explanation-of-items.md

 You can dynamically change the icon depending on the item state.
 You have to provide one icon file per state with the states name append to the icons name.

     present.png
     present-off.png
     present-on.png

 If you want to use the dynamically items just use the image name without the added states.

-	Switch  MeAtHome  "I'm at home!"  { somebinding:somconfig }
+	Switch  MeAtHome  "I'm at home!"  <present>  { somebinding:somconfig }

-A file amongst files having such additions that has no addition represents an uninitialized state.
+A file among files having such additions that has no addition represents an uninitialized state.

 ## Groups
 Items can be linked to specific groups by referencing these in a comma separated list embraced by round brackets.
 An item defined like